 Education:

 Dr. Roxanne Rafiepour, Psy.D.

-I am a licensed Clinical Psychologist, and I have 10 years of experience treating children, teens, parents, and adults in psychotherapy.
+I am a licensed Clinical Psychologist, and I have 10 years of experience treating young adults (20’s, 30’s 40’s), children, teens, and parents in psychotherapy.
+I love what I do and truly feel at home when I am in sessions with my patients.

 I received my Doctorate degree in clinical psychology from the California School of Professional Psychology, San Francisco.
 I additionally have a Master’s degree in clinical psychology, with an emphasis in Marriage and Family Therapy from Pepperdine University.
-I trained at community mental health agencies and in preschool, elementary, middle, and high schools in the greater Bay Area and in Los Angeles.
+I trained at private practices, community mental health agencies, and in preschool, elementary, middle, and high schools in the Bay Area as well as in Los Angeles.
 I completed my pre-doctoral and post-doctoral training, with a specialization in children and their families, from the Ann Martin Center.

+Education: